akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 row in our dataset should be 1 (Hazel Shrub) from looking at our labeled datset and not .....
-This is no problem, because the whole goal of training the Neural Network now is to calculate the difference between this output, and the actual expected output, and updating the weights using this information.
+This is no problem, because the whole goal of training the neural network now is to calculate the difference between this output, and the actual expected output, and updating the weights using this information.
 To calculate the difference between the actual and expected output we use